13 Best Photo Image Editors for Linux

 LightZone Image Editor

-12. AfterShot Pro
+10. AfterShot Pro

 AfterShot is a commercial and proprietary, cross-platform RAW image processing application that is simple yet powerful.
-For beginners, it lets you to quickly learn professional-grade photo editing by making it easy to make corrections and enhancements, and apply adjustments to one or thousands of photos at once with batch processing tools.
+For beginners, it lets you quickly learn professional-grade photo editing by making it easy to make corrections and enhancements and apply adjustments to one or thousands of photos at once with batch processing tools.

-It features simple photo management, ultra-fast workflow, and powerful batch processing, and so much more.
+It features simple photo management, ultra-fast workflow, powerful batch processing, and so much more.
 Importantly, AfterShot Pro integrates well with Photoshop(you can send photos to Photoshop with just a click on a button).

 Aftershotpro Image Editor